samzipper/website-HEAL/content/ValuesAndExpectations/_index.md

  - All communication - online and in person - should be appropriate for a professional audience including people of many different backgrounds.
 Sexual language and imagery is not appropriate at any time.
  - Be kind to others.
 Criticizing ideas (in a respectful and constructive manner) is OK.
 Criticizing people is never OK.
- - Restpect your colleagues and behave professionally.
+ - Respect your colleagues and behave professionally.
 Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate.
  - Make a welcoming environment for everyone.
 Give everyone a chance to talk and an opportunity to contribute.
  - Be aware that your actions can be hurtful to others, even if you had no intent of harm.
 If someone feels hurt, listen, offer a genuine apology, and commit to learning and doing better.